Bhart97/CDE-project/module/part b/README.md

 This learning path focuses on utilizing the AWS console to create cloud resources.
 Each student will be provisioning their own elastic compute (EC2) instances and the required packages as well as managing objects in the simple storage service (S3).
 References will be provided to help resolve any troubleshooting issues that may occur but are encouraged to explore and make mistakes.

 Those who are more familiar with cloud concepts are suggested to use the [AWS CloudShell](https://aws.amazon.com/cloudshell/) for provisioning and managing resources.
-Note, you will also being using the [AWS CLI](https://aws.amazon.com/cli/) so it is recommended to become familiar with the AWS tools, regardless.
+Note, you will also being using the [AWS CLI](https://aws.amazon.com/cli/) on your EC2 instances so it is recommended to become familiar with the AWS tools anyways.
+If planning on using your Linux terminal on your local machine, your access key ID and secret access key credentials must be requested.

 **1. Creating and Configuring a Compute Instance**

 Login with the provided AWS IAM account.
+Upload an [existing keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) from your local machine if planning on using the CloudShell.
+Note, it is recommended to create a new dedicated keypair with an identifable key name so that it is interchangeable with your local machine and CloudShell.

-Create an EC2 instance following configurations listed below and default settings otherwise.
-View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances with the AWS CLI:
+Create an EC2 instance with the following configurations listed below and default settings otherwise.
+View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances with the AWS CloudShell:
 ```
 - Amazon Linux 2 AMI with t2.micro type
 - WebServerGroup security group